mfkiwl/Navigation-stack-using-Sensor-Fusion/README.md

 This project contains the creation of a navigation stack using sensor fusion involved building device drivers in Python for data acquisition from a GNSS module and a VectorNav VN-100 IMU.
 These drivers were integrated into a single launch file in a ROS environment and used to collect data from the sensors.
 The collected data was then analyzed using MATLAB, including magnetometer calibration and dead reckoning calculations.

+# Why IMU?

+In self-driving cars, an Inertial Measurement Unit (IMU) is used for navigation because it provides important information about the car's movement and orientation in space.
+An IMU typically consists of sensors that measure acceleration and rotation rates in three dimensions (X, Y, and Z), and these measurements can be used to estimate the car's position, velocity, and orientation.

+Here are some reasons why IMUs are useful for navigation in self-driving cars:

+1. Complementary to GPS: While GPS is a powerful tool for determining a car's location, it can be unreliable in certain situations, such as in urban environments with tall buildings that obstruct the satellite signal.
+An IMU can provide additional information about the car's movement that can be used to supplement GPS data and improve overall navigation accuracy.

+2. Precise movement tracking: An IMU can provide very precise measurements of the car's acceleration and rotation rates, which can be used to track the car's movement in real-time.
+This information can be used to generate more accurate maps of the environment and plan more efficient routes.

+3. Redundancy: In self-driving cars, safety is a critical concern, and redundancy is an important design feature.
+By using multiple sensors, including an IMU, to track the car's movement and orientation, the system can continue to operate even if one or more sensors fail.

+4. Low latency: The measurements from an IMU can be processed very quickly, with low latency, which is important for real-time control of the car's movements.
+This allows the car to respond quickly to changing conditions and avoid obstacles in its path.

+Overall, an IMU is an important component of the navigation system in self-driving cars, providing critical information about the car's movement and orientation that is used to ensure safe and efficient operation of the vehicle.

 # Analysis of the data collected in a car for dead-reckoning

 # 1. Data collected by Car donuts